The 12 Zodiac Signs As Disney Villains

-The best part of Disney movies is the villains.
+The best part of Disney movies are the villains.
 They usually have the funniest lines, the most complex motivations (sometimes we’re on their side?), the most iconic costumes and the best song in the whole movie.
 They are overflowing with personality, and some of them run parallel with the darker side of the zodiac.
-See below for your Disney villain, according to the evil version of your sign.
+See below for your Disney villain, according to your zodiac sign.

 Only an Aries villain would be so obsessed with the color red that she orders her team to curate a complete crimson experience for her by painting over the white roses.
 The Queen of Hearts is pure ram energy incarnate.
 She’s got the short temper, impulsive decision-making (“Off with their heads!”) and highly reactive, combative disposition.
 As the zodiac’s babies, Aries are humming with youthful vitality.
 In a villain like the Queen of Hearts, that translates to unpredictable tantrums.
 Also, the body part ruled by Aries is the head—you know, the thing you’re likely to lose when you're around her.